svtk/AtomicKotlinCourse/Introduction to Objects/Constraining Visibility/Exercise 5/task.md

 <span class="shortcut">&shortcut:EditorEnter;</span>.

-Agree to <span class="control">`Process Duplicates`</span>, so that the second occurrence of the same piece of code was also extracted.
+Agree to <span class="control">`Process Duplicates`</span>, so that the second occurrence of the same piece of code is also extracted.